iamparmjeetmishra/TS/readme.md

 ### 14 Intersection Types
 An intersection type is a way to combine multiple types into a sinlge type that includes all the properties and methods of each constituent type.
 An intersection type is denoted by the & symbol

+### 15 Unions
+Unions are use to declare a type that can have one of several possible types.
+Unions are useful when we want to allow a variable or param to accep multiple types.
+//The Syntax for defining a union type in TS uses the pipe symbol . "|"

+### 16